Back to Blog

 Choosing the right medical team is essential for a successful thyroidectomy and recovery.
 Dr. Vidhyadharan Sivakumar at THANC Hospital in Chennai offers comprehensive and personalized care, leveraging his extensive experience and expertise in head and neck surgery.
 His achievements, including performing India's First TORS-assisted Total Laryngectomy (2022), demonstrate his commitment to providing the highest level of surgical care.

-For personalized treatment options and expert care, consult Dr. Vidhyadharan Sivakumar at THANC Hospital.
-Call +91 44 4074 2000 or request an appointment online.
+For personalized treatment options, consult Dr. Vidhyadharan Sivakumar at THANC Hospital.
+Call +91 73059 53378 or request an appointment online.

 References